sw1a403/Simulation-program/README.md

 * Road length set to 1000m
 * Constant acceleration from 0 to max speed in 0 seconds.
-* Max amount of traffic lights limited to 5 in the simulation program.
+* Amount of traffic lights set to 5 in the simulation program.

 This way we are able to simulate what affects the travel time of a bus on Jyllandsgade most, and indicate what may reduce the travel time.